End: dec 2024

 |Project manager at Nibio||Karl Thunes|

-NIBIO together with Plant Production and Protection Division of FAO will improve the FAMEWS (FAW Monitoring & Early Warning System) App for identification, monitoring and fighting FAW.
+Together with the Plant Production and Protection Division of FAO, NIBIO will improve the FAMEWS (FAW Monitoring & Early Warning System) App for identification, monitoring and fighting FAW.
 Using the VIPS technology platform for pest prediction, the VIPS prediction model will be integrated into the new version of FAMEWS.

 VIPS is an open and freely available service that can alert the producers about diseases, pests and weeds in important agricultural and horticultural crops in Norway.
 The aim is to provide easy access to information needed by advisors and growers to assess the need for plant protection measures at an early stage.